Home » Civic Society

 The Discovery Centre houses the very popular historic picture collection which contains over 5,000 pictures of Bollington and its people going back more than 150 years!
 This project began in the 1980s when the late Dr John Coope MBE urged his patients to get out their old family albums and lend him the pictures for copying.
 The collection was scanned into digital images as part of the Discovery Centre project in 2004/5 and we spent some years cataloguing the collection in order to make all the pictures available to the public in a structured manner.

 We continue to collect pictures and documents to be added to the collection.
-The database went online in 2009 and can be accessed at https://bollingtonphotos.co.uk/.
+The database went online in 2009.
+Unfortunately, technical problems mean that the online database is presently not available.

 Bollington Carbon Revolution project